Valentine Sensory Bottle

 For younger kids, make sure you seal the mason jar with hot glue, gorilla glue, etc.

-This Would Make A Great Valentine’s Day Gift
+Sensory Bottles Make A Great Valentine’s Day Gift

 Valentine’s day is usually filled with candy and sweets and this is a great alternative, especially for smaller children.
 If you are making this for little ones you could also use a plastic bottle to prevent breaking.

-You could also use different color glues to make this Valentine’s day gift extra special!
-There are so many different colors of glue, you could choose your child’s favorite color!
+- There are so many different colors of glue, you could choose your child’s favorite color!

-Plus, they have other types of glue like glow in the dark glue, that could make this extra special!
+- Plus, they have other types of glue like glow in the dark glue, that could make this extra special!

 Valentine Sensory Bottle